ezpaarse-project/ezpaarse/doc/essential/ec-attributes.md

 ## Resources Formats (mime) ##

-The format of a resource allows to characterize the associated EC.
+The format of a resource allows to characterize the associated CE.
 It can take one of the values defined in the table below (loaded from the [settings of ezPAARSE](https://github.com/ezpaarse-project/ezpaarse-platforms/blob/master/fields.json)).

 <table>
   <thead>